 A user account with multiple access keys

-Another misconfiguration you should avoid is having multiple access keys for a single user account.
+Another IAM misconfiguration you should avoid is having multiple access keys for a single user account.
 Instead, there should be just 1 access key per user account.

 Role service Inactivity